kamalkhan/buglify/README.md

 #### What?

   `"Frontend Scripts"` is used as a slug for the batch process.
-You will see how we can add more [seperate batch processes](https://github.com/kamalkhan/buglify/blob/master/README.md#multiple-seperate-source-files).
+You will see how we can add more [separate batch processes](https://github.com/kamalkhan/buglify/blob/master/README.md#separate-batch-processes).

   `"root"` is used as a base directory.
 Basically it gets prepended to the `"src"` files.